Undergraduate Research Opportunities

 Project Summary: While in the past most Asian Americans lived in U.S. cities, the majority are now bypassing the traditional move to cities and instead forming their own ethnoburbs.
 Asian ethnoburbs are suburban sites where Asian American individuals, families, and businesses cluster to form protective communities.
 Most studies that have been conducted on Asian ethnoburbs have been conducted on the West coast and this project wants to address this gap by studying a Chicago specific ethnoburb.
 Through studying a Chicago ethnoburb, this project aims to answer the question, “How does living in an Asian ethnoburb change white and Asian American individuals’ racial schemas?”
 Racial schemas are how people perceive societal racial and ethnic boundaries and how they fit their own identities into this larger categorization.
 Studies have shown that people have differing racial schemas based on where they are from, that racial schemas can change or adapt due to migration, and even that racial schemas can change due to interracial marriage.

 To address this question, this project will draw on interviews with both white and Asian American individuals in an Asian ethnoburb and outside of an Asian ethnoburb in order to directly compare possibly differing racial schemas.
 GURM students who wish to take this project on will gain valuable insight, experience, and training in recruiting respondents, conducting interviews, and transcribing interviews.
-Because the PI is a white researcher and this study is on the sensitive topic of race, the PI is looking for Asian American undergraduate students (particularly East Asian, Indian, and Filipino students) that Asian respondents would feel comfortable discussing race with.
+Because the PI is a white researcher and this study is on the sensitive topic of race, the PI is looking for Asian American undergraduate students (particularly students of Indian, Korean, Filipino, or Chinese descent) that Asian respondents would feel comfortable discussing race with.
 This being said, the PI is flexible in how students use data from this project and is even open to adding interview questions that might more closely resemble a topic a GURM student is interested in.

 Responsibilities: